The IRW Data Standard

 These elements are optional features of IRW datasets.
 When IRW datasets have these columns, they have been consistently formatted as per the data standards described here.

-• rt The response time used to produce an item response is coded in seconds.
+The response time used to produce an item response is coded in seconds.date

-• qmatrix When items are classified into a small number of skills (i.e., for the purposes of cognitive diagnostic modeling ), we have included these item-level classifications.
-Note that the column headers will be qmatrix1, …, qmatrixN when there are N skills.
+When items are classified into a small number of skills (i.e., for the purposes of cognitive diagnostic modeling ), we have included these item-level classifications.
+Note that the column headers will beqmatrix1

-• rater In scenarios wherein the focal unit is being rated by other observers (perhaps along multiple dimensions), an identifier associated with the rater producing the rating.
+In scenarios wherein the focal unit is being rated by other observers (perhaps along multiple dimensions), an identifier associated with the rater producing the rating.wave

-• wave In settings wherein data is collected longitudinally (but precise timing as in date is not available), we indicate the wave of data collection.
-Note that this is also used to indicate pre/post treatment in the case of data collected from randomized controlled trials (RCTs).
+is not available), we indicate the wave of data collection.
+Values are ordered such that larger values represent data collected at a later date relative to smaller values.
+Note that this is also used to indicate pre/post treatment in the case of data collected from randomized controlled trials (RCTs).treat

-• treat An indicator of whether a respondent was in a treatment group (1=Yes) in an experimental study (e.g., an RCT or quasiexperiment).
+An indicator of whether a respondent was in a treatment group (1=Yes) in an experimental study (e.g., an RCT or quasiexperiment).cov_

 Additional Considerations